tezedge/tezedge-debugger/README.md

 name and map `/var/run/docker.sock` file from host to enable such behavior.

 See `docker-compose.yml` and `memprof.sh` for details.

+### How to run tests

+#### Unit tests

+`cargo +nightly-2021-03-23 test -p tezedge-memprof -- history`

+#### Integration test

+The TezEdge node and the memory profiler should be running to do this test.
+Specify the URL where the memory profiler is running.

+`URL=http://localhost:17832 cargo +nightly-2021-03-23 test -p tezedge-memprof -- compare`

 ### HTTP API